Szxro/General__Notes/C#/advancedApi.md

 > The web root path is the absolute path to the directory that contains the web-servable application content files.

 > Path.Combine() method to construct a physical file path to a specific file or directory.

+> FileDownload is the model where the data is divided and save.

 # AutoMapper Profiles